 We would like to thank everyone at Hospice Niagara.
 They are ordinary people with extraordinary hearts.
 Our family is forever grateful for all the magic they created for a beautiful journey for all of us.

 Bernie has asked for donations to be made to Hospice Niagara, The Stabler Centre, 403 Ontario Street, St. Catharines, L2N 1L5 so that other families may LIVE well.
 Due to Covid, a Family mass will be held on Friday May 7 @ 10:30 at St Julia Church.
 For those interested you can Live stream at the following link.
 It will be live 5 minutes prior to Bernie’s Ceremony https://www.youtube.com/c/StJuliaRomanCatholicChurchStCatharines

 “You don’t know what pressure is until you play for five bucks with only two bucks in your pocket.”
 Lee Trevino

-FORE!!!To plant a tree in memory of Bernard Bodogh, please visit Tribute Store
+FORE!!!To plant a beautiful memorial tree in memory of Bernard Bodogh, please visit our Tree Store